git-tfs/git-tfs/doc/usecases/working_with_shelvesets.md

 # Unshelve a shelveset

-Once you've found the name of the shelveset, you could use the `unshelve` command to fetch the shleveset in your repository.
+Once you've found the name of the shelveset, you could use the `unshelve` command to fetch the shelveset in your repository.

 ## Unshelve one of your shelveset